ValentinYordanov/File-Placeholder-Replacer/README.md

 # File-Placeholder-Replacer

-## Simple application that translates placeholders in a template into words given in a HashMap
+## Simple application that translates placeholders in a template from file into words given in a HashMap and saves it to a file